Castcloud/Castcloud/README.md

 ## Clients
 A client in this documentation is a piece of software run by a user on any compatible platform.
 A client is identified by its `name`, regardless of developer or platform.
 Different instances of a client is identified to the server by its `UUID` or `token`, and by its client `name` and `decription` to users.

 There are 2 client models intended for use with the API.
 Hybrid models are also possible.
-Both streaming and syncing are equal in functionality, however it is recommended implementing as much syncing functionality as possible on the clients platform.
-Syncing improves the user experience as the client has a local copy of the library state.
+Both streaming and synchronizing are equal in functionality, however it is recommended implementing as much synchronizing functionality as possible on the clients platform.
+Synchronizing improves the user experience as the client has a local copy of the library state.
 This increases the clients speed and enables offline functionality.

 ### Synchronizing
-The primary part of a syncing client is making sure it has `episodes`, `casts`, `events`, `labels` and `settings` stored locally.
+The primary part of a synchronizing client is making sure it has `episodes`, `casts`, `events`, `labels` and `settings` stored locally.
 Fetching of `events` and `episodes` can be accelerated using a `since` timestamp and correct filtering.
 Clients will have to remove `episodes` from its library when it gets delete `events` or a `cast` gets removed (unsubscribed to).

 To be fully offline capable, the client needs manage the related media files locally.
 ### Streaming